franck-benault/JavaLanguage/README.md

 It let the compiler detect the type following the context.

+## Java type and classes
+### Optional
+Optional has been introducted in Java8 and is also used with the Stream (return in the min and max).

 ## Java lambda and stream
 Java Stream and lambda have been introduced in Java 8.